brson/stdx/README.md

 `stdx` is primarily a teaching tool.
-New and old Rust programmers alike will get the most from it by digesting [the list](#list) of `stdx` crates, each entry of which links to a descrption of the crate along with _an example if its basic use_.
+New and old Rust programmers alike will get the most from it by digesting [the list](#list) of `stdx` crates, each entry of which links to a description of the crate along with _an example of its basic use_.

 These examples are full working source and are intended to get you up and running with any of the `stdx` crates _immediately_.
 Just